Mcdaid101/Rock-Paper-Scissors-Lizard-Spock/README.md

 6. Link is then generated to go to the live page

 ## To run locally
-1. Navigate to the tommy-keys-car-sales repository
+1. Navigate to the Rock-Paper-Scissors-Lizard-Spock repository
 2. Click the code drop down menu
 3. Click download as Zip
 4. Open with IDE of choice